Generalized optimal parameter-transfer learning through Mallows-type model averaging: Large sample properties

 \subsection{Weight consistency}

-In this section, since Assumptions \ref{assumption6}(iv) and \ref{assumption7}(iii) restrict our optimality theorems to cases where the target model is misspecified, we provide a theoretical justification for TLMMA-SAR under the correctly specified target model.
+In this section, since Assumptions \ref{assumption6}(iii) and \ref{assumption7}(iii) restrict our optimality theorems to cases where the target model is misspecified, we provide a theoretical justification for GTLMMA under the correctly specified target model.
 Specifically, we derive the convergence rate for the total weight assigned to the informative set.